neenanhi/CSE123_Project/src/espFirestoreExample/README.md

 1. ArduinoJson by Benoit Blanchon (7.4.1).
 2. Firebase Arduino Client Library for ESP8266 and ESP32 by Mobizt (v4.4.17).
 3. FirebaseClient by Mobizt (2.0.3).
+4. WiFiManager by tzapu (2.0.17).
+5. Keypad by Mark Stanley, Alexander Brevig (3.1.1).

 ### Boards Manager Additions:
 1. Arduino AVR Boards by Arduino (v2.0.18-arduino.5).